agcomphr25/EPOCH-v83/replit.md

 ## Recent Changes

 **2025-11-17** (Latest):
+- Added Edit functionality to Fabric Inventory: Each fabric inventory item now has an Edit button in the Actions column.
+Opens a dialog with form to edit quantity in stock, low stock threshold, location, received date, expiration date, and notes.
+Backend PATCH endpoint added at `/api/cutting-table/fabric-inventory/:id`.
 - Added Part Number Quick Entry to Cutting Table Configure Recipes: New input field allows typing AG part numbers directly to auto-select inventory items.
 Field performs real-time lookup and automatically populates the dropdown when a matching packet part is found.
 Includes uppercase auto-formatting and helpful placeholder text for faster data entry.

 **2025-11-17** (3:39 PM):